lotgd/code.lot.gd/README.md

 Legend of the Green Dragon, Daenerys edition (see http://github.com/lotgd/core), based on the Composer package management system.

-Note, the site itself is housed on the `gh-pages` branch of this github repo.

 ## How do I install a module?

 In your `composer.json`, first add code.lot.gd as a repository so Composer knows